VACHL League Programmer: Stephanie Su

 The key is when you play, make sure you're playing in control and not putting others, or even yourself, in positions or situations that are dangerous.

 *** At the start of playoffs, the PIM threshold is reset for all players.
-If a player is to surpass 15 PIM over the course of the playoffs, they will automatically be suspended 1 game.
+If a player is to surpass 15 PIM over the course of the playoffs (5 games), they will automatically be suspended 1 game.
 If they have already received a suspension of any length during the regular season, they will be suspended the remainder of the playoffs. ***

 MAJOR INFRACTIONS